exercism/v2-website/README.md

 ```

 Something like this will get a working webserver on http://lvh.me:3000
-Note: Teams will be avaliable on http://teams.lvh.me:3000
+Note: Teams will be available on http://teams.lvh.me:3000

 ### Notes